spryce/une-llm-coding-challenge/README.md

 ## Additional Information

+- Flask reccommends using the latest version of Python and supports 3.9 or above.
 - This application was developed on Python 3.12
 - This application uses the LangChain open-source framework for implementing conversation history